ternaustralia/geonadir-upload-cli/README.md

     - This option is applied to all datasets in a single run.

-- `-i, --item`: The path of the STAC catalog json file.
+- `-i, --item`: The remote url of the STAC catalog json file.

-    - Path must exist, otherwise error raised.

 ## Running
 An example of privately uploading `./testimage` as dataset **test1** and `C:\tmp\testimage` as **test2** with metadata file in `./sample_metadata.json`, generating the output csv files in the current folder, and trigger the orthomosaic process when uploading is finished: